heidenreich/theironyard.github.io/source/academy/faq/index.markdown

 Second, we all *love* what we do.
 The people we hire are passionate about changing people's lives through code education, and they invest their heart and soul into making that happen.
 (Several have left huge companies and startups to join our team because they believe in our mission).

-More practically, our progam works really well because of our approach to education.
+More practically, our program works really well because of our approach to education.
 We are committed to training the highest-quality developers in the world, both in skill and in character.
-That means training think like engineers and solve problems—not just how to type the syntax of a language.
-Knowing syntax and punctuation don't make you a great writer; in the same way simply knowing how to write some JavaScript doesn't make you a great programmer—that's the easy part.
-Because of the thinking foundation we build, our graduates have the apptitude to jump into new languages and learn them very quicly.
+That means training students to think like engineers and solve problems—not just how to type the syntax of a language.
+Knowing syntax and punctuation doesn't make you a great writer; in the same way simply knowing how to write some JavaScript doesn't make you a great programmer—that's the easy part.
+Because of the thinking foundation we build, our graduates have the aptitude to jump into new languages and learn them very quickly.

 ### <a name="job-placement"></a> You’ll help me find a job?